AdamShmanske/Baltimore-Morris-County-NJ-Income-Data/README.md

 Comparing High and Low Income Levels in Baltimore City and Morris County, NJ

 ## Background
-Baltimore City and Morristown, New Jersey (a suburb located just outside of NYC) have incredibly different economics situations.
+Baltimore City and Morristown, New Jersey (a suburb located just outside of NYC) have incredibly different economic situations.
 In northern New Jersey, the median income is relatively high and a very low percentage of residents are below the poverty level.
 However, in Baltimore City the situation is very different.
 Poverty is rampant, and the median income is low.

 While it is easy to explain in numerical terms the differences between Morristown and Baltimore, fully comprehending the data and its implications is a much more difficult task.
-This project aims to process high and low income (marked by the 25th and 75th percentile) values between New Jersey and Baltimore and present findings in a easily comprehensible visual.
+This project aims to process high and low income (marked by the 25th and 75th percentile) values between New Jersey and Baltimore and present findings in an easily comprehensible visual.
 Using Opportunity Atlas, income data from numerous towns throughout the Morristown and Baltimore area were used to create this graphical representation of income data.

 ## Business Question
 How do high and low income levels between Baltimore and Morristown, NJ compare?